Successful leaders suck at helping themselves

-One of the most ironic things about working with overachievers is that they tend to struggle accomplishing personal goals.
+One of the most ironic things about working with leaders is that they tend to struggle accomplishing personal goals.

 Why is that?

-Let me explain by sharing an observation I made while coaching one of my overachiever clients.
+Let me explain by sharing an observation I made while coaching one of my overachieving clients.
 We’ll call her Jennifer.
-Jennifer is the classic overachiever.
-She is a jack of all trades, has a full life of things she loves doing, and, naturally, puts off anything she has to do for herself until the day after nope.
-One of the things she wants to accomplish more than ever is creating a career where she can make money doing what she loves.
-Jennifer is so tired of working for others instead of herself.
+Jennifer is the classic business owner.
+At work, she hustles and her business is successful.
+Outside of work, she has a full life of things she loves doing, and yet, she unwittingly puts off anything she has to do for herself until the day after nope.
+She really wants to invest in her friendships, but can never seem to find time to do it.

 So I got curious and asked her some questions.